open-resources/dash_curriculum/tutorial/part2/chapter8.md

 [![enter image description here][8]][8]

-The current dataet of a so-called long (or tidy) format:
+The current dataset is of a so-called long (or tidy) format:

 [![enter image description here][9]][9]

+...need more explaining...

 As you can see from the function call above, `color` and `symbol` don't take actual colors and symbols as  arguments, but rather columns of a dataset `df` from which unique values are assigned certain color and symbol sequences.